angular/angular/src/youtube-player/README.md

 Follow the following instructions for setting up the YouTube player component:

 - First, follow the [instructions for installing the API script](https://developers.google.com/youtube/iframe_api_reference#Getting_Started).
-- Then make sure the API is available before bootstraping the YouTube Player component.
+- Then make sure the API is available before bootstrapping the YouTube Player component.
 - Provide the video id by extracting it from the video URL.

 ## Example